-Bit Field Name Reset R/W Description 7:0 TEST1[7:0] 49 (0x31) R/W The value to use in this register is given by the SmartRF Studio software [5].
-This register will be forced to 0x31 or 0x35 when it wakes up from SLEEP mode, depending on the configuration of FIFOTHR.
-ADC_RETENTION.
+Bit Field Name Reset R/W Description 7:0 TEST1[7:0] 49 (0x31) R/W Use setting from SmartRF Studio [4] This register will be forced to 0x31 or 0x35 when it wakes up from SLEEP mode, depending on the configuration of FIFOTHR.ADC_RETENTION.
 Note that the value read from this register when waking up from SLEEP always is the reset value (0x31) regardless of the ADC_RETENTION setting.
 The inverting of some of the bits due to the ADC_RETENTION setting is only seen INTERNALLY in the analog part.